 The HuCAL PLATINUM® library contains more than 45 billion human antibodies against virtually every possible antigen or epitope, from post-translational modifications to active site in an enzyme

 The HuCAL library has been created by mirroring the structural repertoire of the human immune system through the generation of master genes representing the various subclasses of human immunoglobulin (Knappik et al. 2000).
 Sequences for the highly diversified complementarity determining regions (CDRs) of the antibody binding sites are synthesized by using trinucleotides.
 These ‘cassettes’ are combined to create antibody genes that code for some 45 billion unique fully human antibodies.
-HuCAL is a well published, proven technology and has been used by the Bio-Rad custom antibody team to generate antibodies for research and diagnostic applications since 2004.
+The HuCAL library is the largest, fully synthetic, fully human antibody library available today, and the technology is well published.
+It has been used by the Bio-Rad custom antibody team to generate antibodies for research and diagnostic applications since 2004.
 Screening of the HuCAL antibody library is performed in vitro, which allows the selection of highly specific antibodies that recognize a distinct epitope, such as the active site of an enzyme.
 Such specificity is very difficult to achieve using traditional monoclonal antibody generation methods that rely on the immunization of animals.

 As the sequence of any selected antibody is known, it is possible to reproduce the genes synthetically if needed.
 This sequence back up secures the future supply of the antibody and recombinant production methods ensure there is a high level of consistency between batches.